 This, shallowly, was the moment I’d been waiting for.
 Was my irritated skin a sign of blocked creativity?
-A result of unrselved anger?
+A result of unresolved anger?
 Alicia took a deep breath and said… "This might sound weird, but they’re telling me that watermelon is the answer.
-Not eating watermelon...more like, applying it directly to your face.
+Not eating watermelon... more like, applying it directly to your face.
 I don’t really understand what that means, but that’s what I’m hearing."

 Alicia nodded an enthusiastic yes.
 And that’s what finally convinced me to drop $45 on Glow Recipe’s cult-favorite, almost-always-sold-out Watermelon Glow Sleeping Mask.

 Let me tell you, the universe knows what it’s talking about.
-This bouncy, jelly-ish mixture of watermelon extract and hyaluronic acid (both clarifying and brightening) can be used in one of two ways: as a thick, goopy, 10-minute mask or as a light overnight mask–I prefer the latter.
+This bouncy, jelly-ish mixture of watermelon extract and hyaluronic acid (clarifying, brightening, hydrating) can be used in one of two ways: as a thick, goopy, 10-minute mask or as a light overnight mask — I prefer the latter.
 Basically, it’s a little jar of heaven that’s made my skin glow like a Snapchat filter with every use.

 And yes, I truly believe that, through Alicia, the cosmos guided me towards this mask.
 Because sometimes healing means repairing your relationship with your dad.
 Sometimes it means rediscovering the joy in life.
 And sometimes it means slathering expensive pink goop on your face and chilling the fuck out.